The CRI brings together academics and climate practitioners from government, non-profits and the private sector to work in four areas:

 CRI conducts joint academic-stakeholder, inter-disciplinary research projects that inform Bay Area climate decision-making and produce new, groundbreaking knowledge.

-CRI supports university-led global climate initiatives by packaging and presenting Bay Area climate success stories that will inspire and inform metro areas globally, and by bringing Bay Area academics and climate leaders together with their global peers for mutual learning and problem-solving.
+CRI supports university-led climate initiatives by packaging and presenting Bay Area and California climate success stories that inspire and inform metro areas globally.

 21st Century Climate Leader Training

-CRI provides in-depth climate education experiences for university students, community members, and Bay Area leaders
+CRI provides in-depth climate education experiences for graduate and undergraduate students, community members, and Bay Area leaders.

 The Climate Readiness Institute develops 21st century climate adaptation solutions to build the Bay Area’s capacity for action, and creates knowledge to inform and inspire cities worldwide.